AlmeroSteyn/react-aria-live/README.md

 Use this component when you want to avoid a lot of boilerplate code to send screen-reader messages to via the `LiveMessage` component.

 This component accepts a render function as `children`.
 This render function injects the `announcePolite` and `announceAssertive` functions.
 Each of these functions can be called with a string message you would like to send to the screen-reader.
-With these functions you are responsible to clear the live regions when necessary.
-For example, if you want to rebroadcast the same message, you will need to broadcast an empty string first, as the package avoids immediate multiple broadcasts of the same message to avoid verbosity.

 ```
 import React, { Component, Fragment } from 'react';